 - Open a local bank account for day-to-day finances.

-- Find out how you can continue making contributions to your pension while I’m away, if your want.
+- Find out how you can continue making contributions to your pension while living in a different country.

-- If you are retiring abroad, find out how you can access your pension.
+- If you plan to retire abroad, find out how to can access your pension.

 - Find out how the tax system in your new country will impact your pension.

-- Research how your existing investments will be affected by your move abroad and where you should hold your investments.
+- Research how your existing investments will be affected by your move abroad.
+You should also look into where you should hold your investments.

 - If you want to invest, research what offshore investments will work for you.